Indian Prairie Grass seeds, Sorghastrum nutans, 2 sizes

 Plants are wind-pollinated.
 Indian Grass can be aggressive, spreading by rhizomes, so is not suited for very small landscapes.
 Yellow flowers favored by butterflies.
 Sand, loam, clay, limestone; seasonal poor drainage okay.
-Sun , Part Shade , Shade.
+Sun or Part Shade or Shade.
 Drought tolerant.

-Different species of grasshoppers and caterpillars will feed on the blades of Indian Grass; in turn these insects are important food sources for upland game birds and song birds, as well as eat the seeds.
+Different species of grasshoppers and caterpillars will feed on the blades of Indian Grass; in turn these insects are important food sources for upland game birds and song birds, who also eat the grass seeds.